 Craig Estimator was created by Ondrej Sebek and Pavel Sebek.

 Craig Estimator is very easy to use.
 The program only asks you for number of captured individuals and number of captures.
-Then it computes the results of the Craig's model and displays them.
-Results are, first, the estimate of the population size, secondly the standard error of the estimate.
-(See the image below)
+Then it computes the Craig's model and displays the results.
+Results are: estimate of the population size, standard error of the estimate, 95% confidence interval and lower and upper limits of the estimate (only available in version 2.0).

 Capture-recapture expriments (also called mark-recapture or capture-release-recapture experiments) are experiments, where an observer catches animals, marks them, and immediately releases them.
 Then he catches animals from the same population again, records marked individuals, and marks unmarked indiviuals.
 In his paper, C. C. Craig (1953) has formulated six methods for estimating population size of insects from capture-recapture data.
 Craig Estimator uses the first of these methods, Method 1 (hereafter referred as Craig’s model).